sluther/cerb5-book/en/20-reference/02-reading.markdown

 ![The conversation toolbar.](images/reference/display_toolbar.png)

+Above the toolbar, you'll see information about the tickets' _current state_.
+The subject of the ticket is displayed in green.
+Just under the subject, you can see the ticket's `status`, `group`, `bucket`, `mask`, and `id`, along with the `recipients`.
+Clicking on a recipient will popup a peek dialog allowing you to edit the contact.
+You can edit the list of recipients by clicking the _edit_ link to the right of the list of recipients.

 * **Edit** displays a popup to edit the conversation properties.

 * **Close** closes the conversation.
 Closed conversations are considered to be resolved.
 If you want to hide a conversation that is dependent on a future date (e.g. _"We'll cancel your site at the end of the month."_) then use _Waiting for reply_ instead.
 A closed conversation will be reopened automatically if a recipient replies.